noamraph/nix-pills/pills/04-basics-of-language.md

     nix-repl> let a = 3; b = 4; in a + b
     7

-Let\'s write two `let` expressions, one inside the other:
+Let's write two `let` expressions, one inside the other:

     nix-repl> let a = 3; in let b = 4; in a + b
     7